What is a Coudé Catheter & Why Should I Use One?

 - Atrophic vagina

-Most patients who use coudé tip catheters are males; therefore, most coudé catheter sizing is male or pediatric in length.
-Your doctor may still prescribe you coudé tip catheters regardless of your gender if your anatomy does not allow for painless, comfortable insertion with straight tip catheters.
+However, your doctor may prescribe coudé tip catheters regardless of your gender if your anatomy does not allow for painless, comfortable insertion with straight tip catheters.

 It is common for an insurance company that covers catheterization to also cover coudé catheters.
 This includes, but is not limited to, many state Medicaid programs, Medicare, and other private insurance policies.
 Your specific coverage dictates the type of catheters and the monthly amount.

-The Patient Care Medical catheter specialists are here to help if you are unsure what your insurance policy covers.
+Patient Care Medical's Catheter Specialists are here to help if you are unsure what your insurance policy covers.
 We will work with your provider directly to find out how their catheter coverage works and discuss any out-of-pocket costs you may incur.
 We wish to make the self-cathing process as stress-free as possible, so do not hesitate to contact us with any questions or concerns.

 Before starting to self-cath, you should gather all of the necessary supplies and wash both your hands and the insertion location with soap and warm water.
 You may also opt to use antiseptic wipes to disinfect the insertion location.
 You may also put on gloves to reduce further contamination.